smycynek/quizwiz/README.md

-# Quizwiz
+# Quiz Wiz

-# A front-end for QuizFreak, a quiz-building app
+# A quiz-building UI and front-end for QuizFreak.

+Version 0.1.0
+Copyright 2020 Steven Mycynek

 I wanted to create a full stack project from scratch included: